Duncan1738/Powered-Image-Colorization/README.md

 🔄 Add a Web Interface
 📷 Batch Image Processing
 👥 Contributors
-Your Name - GitHub Profile
+Duncan Kibet - GitHub Profile
 📜 License
 This project is under the MIT License.
 Modify and enjoy! 🚀🎨